HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ## **Introduction**

 The web is continuing to change.
 Voice assistants like Siri, Alexa, and Cortana often provide responses by reading from web pages using screen reader technology.
-Similar methods have been around since the [early days of personal computing](https://www.theverge.com/23203911/screen-readers-history-blind-henter-curran-teh-nvda).
-Subtitles for the deaf are increasingly [used for convenience](https://en.wikipedia.org/wiki/Subtitles#Use_by_hearing_people_for_convenience) by everyone, and the vibration mode of the smartphone is now a standard feature.
+Similar methods have been around since the <a hreflang="en" href="https://www.theverge.com/23203911/screen-readers-history-blind-henter-curran-teh-nvda">early days of personal computing</a>.
+Subtitles for the deaf are increasingly <a hreflang="en" href="https://en.wikipedia.org/wiki/Subtitles#Use_by_hearing_people_for_convenience">used for convenience</a> by everyone, and the vibration mode of the smartphone is now a standard feature.
 Other groups that enjoy using subtitles include individuals with ADHD, who use them to maintain focus, non-native speakers, who rely on them to enhance language comprehension, and people in noisy environments, where spoken content might be easily missed.

 Modern devices and platforms offer many options for accessibility.
 These help to personalize the user experience for both people with disabilities as well as the general public.
 But not many people open the accessibility menu to try them out.

 Good accessibility is beneficial to everyone, not just those with disabilities.
-This is a fundamental principle of [Universal Design](https://universaldesign.ca/principles-and-goals/).
-[As Tim Berners-Lee stated](https://www.w3.org/WAI/fundamentals/accessibility-intro/), "The power of the Web is in its universality.
+This is a fundamental principle of <a hreflang="en" href="https://universaldesign.ca/principles-and-goals/">Universal Design</a>. <a hreflang="en" href="https://www.w3.org/WAI/fundamentals/accessibility-intro/">As Tim Berners-Lee stated</a>, "The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect."
 The COVID-19 pandemic made it clear that improving accessibility for digital interfaces can no longer be perceived as optional.
 It is increasingly hard to navigate the real world without reliable access to the virtual world.

-[Microsoft Inclusive Design Guidelines](https://inclusive.microsoft.design/) goes beyond permanent disability scenarios and extend them to temporary or situational limitations.
+<a hreflang="en" href="https://inclusive.microsoft.design/">Microsoft Inclusive Design Guidelines</a> goes beyond permanent disability scenarios and extend them to temporary or situational limitations.
 Human abilities vary.
 No matter if a person has lost an arm (permanent), or is wearing a cast because of an accident (temporary) or holding a baby (situational limitation), being able to use the computer or phone with one hand or voice interaction benefits them all.

 {{ figure_markup(
   image="microsoft-inclusivity-gudelines.png",